becoop/wrappers/js/README.md

 </form>
 ```

-After linking it to your form, just instantiate a new PayCertify.Checkout!
+After linking it to your form, just instantiate a new PayCertify.Checkout object.

 ```js
 new PayCertify.Checkout({
   // The PayCertify Fraud Portal *PUBLIC* API Key.